octoml/triton-client-rs/README.md

 # triton-client-rs

-A client library in Rust for Nvidia Triton.
+A Rust gRPC client library for NVIDIA Triton.

+This library provides the necessary setup to generate a Triton client from NVIDIA's protobuf definitions.